ejp-lab/EJPLab_Computational_Projects/TAsk/ReadME.md

-# ChemTAsk: An Open-Source Pipeline for Enhanced Graduate-Level Education
+# TAsk: An Open-Source Pipeline for Enhanced Graduate-Level Education

-ChemTAsk is an open-source AI system designed to study a graduate-level class in biological chemistry using Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG).
-Developed to assist students in an advanced biological chemistry course at the University of Pennsylvania, ChemTAsk integrates course materials—including lecture transcripts and academic papers—to provide accurate, context-specific responses to student queries.
+TAsk is an open-source AI system designed to study a graduate-level class in biological chemistry using Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG).
+Developed to assist students in an advanced biological chemistry course at the University of Pennsylvania, TAsk integrates course materials—including lecture transcripts and academic papers—to provide accurate, context-specific responses to student queries.

 ## General Information
-The ChemTAsk server faciliates a student to AI pipeline which can be mediated and recorded by an instructor of a course.
+The TAsk server faciliates a student to AI pipeline which can be mediated and recorded by an instructor of a course.
 The pipeline features: 1) Security measures to ensure student information is redacted, 2) retrieval augmented generation to find relavent documents to a user query, 3) automatic reading and sending of emails.

 ## Installation

-Installation of ChemTAsk requires conda and the installation of the associated yml script.
+Installation of TAsk requires conda and the installation of the associated yml script.
 You can install conda via instructions on the [anaconda website](https://docs.anaconda.com/anaconda/install/)

 Installation of the yml file can be accomplished with the following command:
-`conda env create -f ChemTAsk.yml`
+`conda env create -f TAsk.yml`

-The ChemTAsk server was originally built with the Google Cloud, ngrock, and OpenAI APIs.
-The following instructions will instruct on how to properly configure these endpoints for utilization of ChemTAsk.
+The TAsk server was originally built with the Google Cloud, ngrock, and OpenAI APIs.
+The following instructions will instruct on how to properly configure these endpoints for utilization of TAsk.

 ### ngrock